PostGuitarist/CPP_Battleship/README.md

 # CPP_Battleship
- C++ Battleship game using only the CLI
+ CLI based Battleship game using a pre-defined gameboard